Lawsuit Calls Celsius A “Ponzi Scheme” And Accuses It Of Not Hedging Against Risk

 According to the lawsuit, Celsius then started to offer double-digit interest rates to lure in new depositors whose funds were used to repay creditors and earlier depositors.
 Stone left Celsius in March 2021.

 In the lawsuit, he claims the company had a $100 million to $200 million gap in its balance sheet that it couldn't explain or resolve.
-He also claims that Celsius' CEO uses the company's 0xb1 Ethereum wallet "for his own personal benefit."7 Mid-Cap Stocks to Buy For When the Fed Gets Serious
+He also claims that Celsius' CEO uses the company's 0xb1 Ethereum wallet "for his own personal benefit."7 NFT Related Stocks That Are Helping to Drive This Trend

 .